lbryio/spec/index.md

 <!-- done -->

 Multiple blobs are combined into a _stream_.
 A stream may be a book, a movie, a CAD file, etc. All content on the network is shared as streams.
 Every stream begins with the _manifest blob_, followed by one or more _content blobs_.
 The content blobs hold the actual content of the stream.
-The manifest blob contains information necessary to find the content blobs and convert them into a file.
+The manifest blob contains information necessary to find the content blobs and decode them into a file.
 This includes the hashes of the content blobs, their order in the stream, and cryptographic material for decrypting them.

 The blob hash of the manifest blob is called the _stream hash_.
 It uniquely identifies each stream.